 - ACECQA – Australian Children’s Education & Care Quality Authority

 - EYLF – Early Years Learning Framework

-4. Is there a requirement for english language, literacy and numeracy?
+4. Is there a Requirement for English language, literacy, and numeracy in Early Childhood Education?

 You need a minimum English proficiency equivalent to a Year 10 level to become a qualified educator.
 If you are unsure of your English proficiency level, you will complete an LLN evaluation after you enrol to assess your English skills.